Knights of the Round Table: Priamus

+Priamus (Pryamus) is an originally pagan Roman ally of Emperor Lucius in the Alliterative Morte Arthure (where his character was probably inspired by that of the Saracen Ferumbras from the Matter of France) and in Malory's Le Morte d'Arthur (where he is specifically described as a Muslim).
+Priamus is knight from Tuscany, a right inheritor to the lands of "Alexandria and Africa, and all outer isles", and a descendant of Alexander the Great and Hector of Troy (and also of Judas Maccabeus and Joshua in the Morte Arthure).
+Upon meeting Gawain (peaceably in the Morte Arthure, in battle in Malory's "The Tale of King Arthur and Emperor Lucius"), Priamus defects from Lucius to join forces with King Arthur and also converts to Christianity.
+In return, Arthur appoints him as the Duke of Lorraine.
+Malory's telling also gives him two brothers who too join the Round Table.
+Priamus is eventually killed by Lancelot at the fight for Guinevere.

 Safir

 Safir (Safire, Safere, Saphar) is the youngest son of the Saracen king Esclabor in the Arthurian legend.
 He appeared in several works of Arthurian literature, including the Prose Tristan and Le Morte d'Arthur; his name was also included on the Winchester Round Table.
 Two of his brothers, Segwarides and Palamedes, also belong to the Round Table.

 Safir usually appears alongside his brother Palamedes.
 In one story, Safir disguises himself as Ector de Maris, fights with Helior le Preuse, defeats him, and wins Espinogres' lady.
 Vowing to defend the lady's honor, Palamedes arrives and locks swords with Safir, not realizing it is his brother.
 After fighting for an hour to a standstill, both are impressed with each other's prowess and skill, and decide to ask the other's identity.
 Safir is devastated to find that he was fighting with his own brother and asks Palamedes for forgiveness; together, they return the lady to Espinogres.
 Later, after the affair between Lancelot and Guinevere is exposed, Safir and Palamedes join Lancelot's side in the ensuing civil war between Lancelot and King Arthur.
 When they are banished to Lancelot's homeland in Gaul, Safir is made Duke of Landok while Palamedes becomes Duke of Provence.